-Common work-related actions to avoid are:
+Common work-related actions of people handling tasks that contribute to injury include:

-- " Unaided lifting or supporting of people or things - " Frequent and repetitive lifting with a bent and/or twisted back regardless of weight - " Pushing or pulling actions, particularly on slopes or surfaces that are uneven, or are resistant to wheels, for example carpeted floors, or wheeled equipment that is not maintained - " Unexpected force or movement for example spasms or an unexpected shift of weight - " Static working positions with the back bent, for example leaning over a bath whilst tending to a person - " Lowering in restricted spaces, for example into a vehicle or onto a toilet.
+- " Unaided lifting or supporting weight. - " Frequent and repetitive lifting with a bent and/or twisted back regardless of weight. - " Pushing or pulling actions, particularly on slopes or surfaces that are uneven, or are resistant to wheels, for example carpeted floors, or wheeled equipment that is not maintained. - " Unexpected force or movement for example spasms or an unexpected shift of weight. - " Static working positions with the back bent, for example leaning over a bath whilst tending to a person. - " Lowering in restricted spaces, for example into a vehicle or onto a toilet.

 Another recorded type of injury is the attempt of a carer to catch a person who is falling.
-Carers should be advised not to attempt to catch a falling person.
-After a person has fallen the carer should take usual first aid and relevant emergency actions.
-The ACC Guidelines provide advice on how to respond to falling (page 98, Assisting a fallen client).
-That page describes why you should not try to catch a falling person.
+Support workers and family carers should be advised not to attempt to catch a falling person.
+After a person has fallen the worker or carer should take usual first aid and relevant emergency actions.